WheteThunger/MonumentAddons/README.md

 Several example profiles are included below.
 Run the corresponding command snippet to install each profile.

 - `mainstall OutpostAirwolf` -- Adds an Air Wolf vendor to Outpost, with some ladders to allow access.
-- `mainstall OutpostExtended` -- Adds an Air Wolf vendor, bandit wheel, slot machines and poker tables to Outpost.
-Not compatible with OutpostAirwolf profile.
 - `mainstall BarnAirwolf` -- Adds an Air Wolf vendor to Large Barn and Ranch.
 - `mainstall FishingVillageAirwolf` -- Adds an Air Wolf vendor to Large Fishing Village and to one of the small Fishing Villages.
 - `mainstall MonumentLifts` -- Adds car lifts to gas station and supermarket (same as the MonumentLifts plugin).